Living for the Weekend (Hard-Fi song): Music video

 The video was filmed in Brentford on 1 August 2005 and was directed by Scott Lyon.
 It features Hard-Fi performing on top of a building during the day as well as scenes of people walking around the streets and suburbs of Brentford.
 Towards the end of the song, night falls and a large group of youths can be seen approaching a train station and then at a party.
 The 1000 Great West End Building can be seen in the video.

 Use in the media

-The song became one of the band's anthems being used in the media quite frequently from TV Series adverts to, quite appropriately, the Weekender Show on XFM.
+The song was used as the theme for the Weekender Show on XFM (now known as Radio X).
 It was also used on a highlight video for the 2009 Chinese Grand Prix on the official Formula 1 website and in a behind-the-scenes programme for EastEnders in 2010.
-In the UK, it was used within the Winter Olympics special of the show Top Gear, during a segment in which presenters Richard Hammond and James May played ice hockey using Suzuki Swifts.
+It has also been featured on the Winter Olympics Special of BBC's Top Gear and in the CSI episode "Time of Your Death".

 In Australia, it was used infrequently during the Seven Network's coverage of the Australian Open tennis tournament.
 It was also used on the sports news show Sports Tonight on Network Ten.